kristinemlarson/gnssrefl/docs/use_cases/use_tggo.md

 Overall this is a very good reflections site - but it is hampered by the lack of Galileo observations.
 When this current receiver is upgraded to a newer model, I expect to see much better results.
+If someone would like to provide "truth" data, I could add a comparison.

 Kristine M. Larson November 21, 2022